WELCOME TO OUR WEB SITE

 It is very important that PA sportsmen support HB 1483.
-It is designed to solve PGC's greatest conservation mistake in the agency's over-one-hundred-year history.
+It is designed to solve PEG's greatest conservation mistake in the agency's over-one-hundred-year history.
 Click here to visit USP’s HB 1483 page listing several articles of interest to sportsmen.
 Please take time to read them and use them in helping returning wildlife to PA.

 Additional information regarding the importance of HB 1483 can be read on the Friends of Pennsylvania web site.
 Click here to visit their site.

 How was your 2017 deer hunting season?

 From all information I have heard so far 2017 was a very poor hunting season for most PA deer hunters thanks to our great PGC.
 It is a shame that PA when from being one of the best hunting states to the nation to the laughing stock of the nation now.

 Several individuals that I have talked to use to be very active in deer hunting, but now have given up hunting due to the lack of deer to hunt.
 The normal answer is “Why waste my time in the woods hunting when there are no deer to be seen”.

 One hunting group I talked to spent the first full week hunting seen very few deer and only harvested one deer, however the same group hunting the bear season harvested 4 bears.
 That 4 days hunting bear and six days hunting deer, shows the poor deer population, again thanks to our great PGC.